-Hiring a business law attorney can be a difficult decision.
-It's important to evaluate whether the lawyer has experience within the business law legal practice area, whether they are licensed in Alabama, and whether they are familiar with the parts of state law and local regulations that apply in Mobile.
+Hiring an arbitration attorney can be a difficult decision.
+It's important to evaluate whether the lawyer has experience within the arbitration legal practice area, whether they are licensed in Alabama, and whether they are familiar with the parts of state law and local regulations that apply in Birmingham.

 Why Do I Need A Local Lawyer?

 When you select an attorney to handle your legal matter, location is about more than convenience or the ease of a shorter driving time to an office location.
-A lawyer who is located near you and handles cases involving business law in Mobile will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.
+A lawyer who is located near you and handles cases involving arbitration in Birmingham will also be able to provide information that you can trust is correct because it comes from someone who has dealt with these types of issues in your location before.

-- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in business law cases in Mobile?
+- What are the typical expenses, including filing fees, court costs (if applicable), and other case-related expenses, in arbitration cases in Birmingham?

-- What are the typical outcomes for business law cases in Mobile and the surrounding communities?
+- What are the typical outcomes for arbitration cases in Birmingham and the surrounding communities?